20 Apr, 2020

 Ensure that you engage with the family and do something meaningful for at least 30 minutes to an hour, every day.
 These can be simple activities together beyond the cleaning rituals and the chores that can become mundane.
 Cards, board games, old family stories sharing time, television/show viewing of common shows and serials, yoga, meditation, chatting and/or evening prayers are examples of what can become a ‘Family Ritual’.
 Build memories with your loved ones before you fly from the nest.

-“The early summer break in not going to last forever”
+“The early summer break is not going to last forever”

 For those who have not been able to complete their board exams, please set aside some time for reading up and revising the subjects that are pending.
 These holidays are eventually going to end and yes, the suspense around that can create a lot of anxiety.
 But, the only way around is to be prepared.

-Those of you, preparing for CETs and various other entrance exams, schedule in some time for a good enough prep, so that you are not taken by surprise should the lockdown be lifted on May 3 and dates get preponed.
-Many virtual content and classes have commenced to keep students afloat and so get on with your tasks on time as well.
+Those of you, preparing for CETs and various other entrance exams, schedule in some time for a good enough prep so that you are not taken by surprise should the lockdown be lifted on May 3 and dates get preponed.
+Many virtual content and classes have commenced keeping students afloat and so get on with your tasks on time as well.